mike99mac/minimy-mike99mac/README.md

         ``intent.log  media_player.log  skills.log  stt.log  tts.log``

-    - When Minimy is running, watch all the log files get populated in real time.
+    - When Minimy is running, you can watch all the log files get populated in real time.

         **``tail -f *``**

 - There is an HTML file with JavaScript code that displays the message bus in real time.
 If you do not have a Web server running, you must view it from the local host.
 Start a browser on the box you're installing on and point it to: ``file:///home/pi/minimy/display/sysmon.html``.
 You should see all messages written to the message bus and the associated data.
     - **TODO:** get a screen shot
 - Google searches, of course ...
 - You can email me at mike99mac at gmail.com - can't promise anything, but I will try.